teambit/docs/docs/reference/migration.md

 title: Migration
 ---

 Bit v15 (Harmony) and Bit v14 are mutually incompatible.
-To take advantage of Harmony's new features and capabilities, you need to migrate your workspace and collections manually.
+To take advantage of Harmony's new features and capabilities, you need to migrate your workspace and scopes manually.

 ## Key Differences